schleuder/schleuder-website/docs/index.md

 ## Managing a list

-To create and manage lists you have two options: Webschleuder and SchleuderConf.
+To create and manage lists you have two options: schleuder-web and SchleuderConf.

 Both require a running `schleuder-api-daemon`.
 Please see [the previous section](#schleuder-api) on how to set that up.

-### Webschleuder
+### schleuder-web

-To create lists with Webschleuder log in as `root@localhost`.
+To create lists with schleuder-web log in as `root@localhost`.
 Managing lists is allowed to each list-admin.

 ### SchleuderConf